 Hello!
 I’m a PhD student in Electrical and Computer Engineering at UC Santa Barbara, co-advised by Prof. Haewon Jeong and Prof. Yao Qin.
 Before that, I earned my MS and BS degrees in Electrical and Computer Engineering from Seoul National University, where I was advised by Prof. Jungwoo Lee during my master’s.

-I’m passionate about various topics in machine learning, especially in scenarios where data scarcity makes AI harder to apply effectively.
-Right now, I’m working on developing a general multimodal AI agent for time-series and language—a challenging setting where paired data is extremely limited.
-Previously, I studied (1) model collapse problems in finetuning diffusion models and (2) training strategies for models on long-tailed data distributions.
+I’m passionate about various topics in machine learning, especially in scenarios where data scarcity and/or imbalance makes AI harder to apply effectively.
+Right now, I’m working on model collapse problem of generative models—an emerging concern for training generative models—and multimodal time-series forecasting for healthcare problems—a challenging setting where aligned multimodal data is extremely rare.
+They are involved in many real-world problems that require understanding complex data patterns and interpreting the relationships between model architectures and data distribution.
+Previously, I studied training strategies to address long-tailed distributions.

 I love tackling real-world challenges where data is messy, limited, or biased.
-Always happy to chat about AI, multimodal learning, and making ML work in the wild!
+Always happy to chat about AI, generative models, time-series, multimodal learning, and making ML work in the wild!

 Contacts: youngseok_yoon@ucsb.edu